markomanninen/websesstudy/README.markdown

 5. Next thing you need to do is load websesstudy core library: `(use 'websesstudy.core)`.

-6. Finally you need to evaluate server run function: `(run)` and point your browser to `http://localhost:8080/` to see the example application running on your local machine.
+6. Finally you need to evaluate server start up function: `(run)` and point your browser to `http://localhost:8080/` to see the example application running on your local machine.
 Press ctrl-c to stop the server.

 And this is the end of the study case.